HomeMigration Guides

 3. Uninstall VMware Tools (Windows VMs).
 Do this while the VM is still running on ESXi.
 You'll clean up leftover drivers and services before they become a post-migration headache.
 Linux VMs typically handle this automatically.

 4. Pre-install VirtIO drivers (Windows VMs).
 Download the VirtIO ISO from the Fedora project, attach it to your Windows VM while it's still on ESXi, and install the drivers — particularly the storage driver.
 You won't need to boot into SATA mode if you do this first.
-[AFFILIATE: VirtIO Windows Drivers ISO]
+VirtIO Windows Drivers ISO

 5. Note all IP settings and MAC addresses.
 Proxmox uses Linux bridge names (vmbr0, vmbr1) instead of vSphere virtual switches.
 NIC renames are common.
 If you're static IP'd, consider temporarily switching to DHCP before migration to avoid losing access immediately after cutover.